 Applying to the MA in Global Thought

 The MA in Global Thought welcomes applicants with a background in the social sciences and humanities and an interest in the study of global issues in an interdisciplinary setting.
 Given the thematic and disciplinary range of the program, applicants from a range of professional backgrounds and undergraduate experiences apply every year.
 There is no single ideal applicant or profile; our program assembles a diverse cohort from a variety of nationalities, expertise, age, career goals, and research interests.
 Applicants should demonstrate an interest in global issues through professional, international, research, or other experience.

 Applying • Deadlines

 Application to the MA in Global Thought is conducted by the Graduate School of Arts and Sciences (GSAS).
-The final application deadline for admittance to the 2017-2018 MA in Global Thought Program.
+Please reference the chart below for application deadlines for admission to the 2018-2019 MA in Global Thought Program.
 The application portal opens each year in the fall: